kyletamayo101/Getting-and-Cleaning-Data-Week-4-Assignment/CodeBook.md

 Features are normalized and bounded within [-1,1].
 Each feature vector is a row on the text file.
 ### Tidy Data
-The final dataset for this project consists of 1 file - “tidydata.txt”.
+The final dataset for this project consists of 1 file - “TidyData.txt”.